The Definitive Guide To Generation Jones

 • Tom Hanks (born 1956): An actor whose versatility and relatability have made him one of Hollywood’s most beloved stars.

-• Kamala Harris (born 1964): Vice President of the United States of America (and hopefully soon to be the country’s first female president)
+• Kamala Harris (born 1964): Vice President of the United States of America.

 Style and Fashion of Generation Jones